EBWiki/EBWiki/README.md

 ```

 ### Continuous Integration (CI)
-EBWiki uses Github Actions for continuous integration (CI).
-Each time a ull request (PR) is opened or updated, our actions workflow will automatically perform four checks.
+Each time a pull request (PR) is opened or updated

 The full test suite will be run, to ensure that submitted changes do not break functionality elsewhere in the app.
 Brakeman, Rubocop, and a link checker will also be run on the submitted changes.